 Cultured Pearls and Pricing Workshop

 Cultured pearls are one of the fastest growing sectors in the gem trade.
 Many varieties of Chinese freshwater pearls have earned widespread consumer appeal across the global market.
-(Click Title to Read More)
+(Read More)

 Today, cultured pearls are produced in an array of colors, shapes and sizes.
 Yet the standard remains the round to near round white products.
 Although visually similar, beyond appearance these products share little in common.
 Market availability, surface quality and of course price differ greatly from variety to variety as well as among pearls of the same variety.
 Accurately pricing cultured pearls requires the professional gemologist to distinguish not only between types, but also to correctly assess quality and shape factors within the same variety.

 In this workshop, participants will examine and grade a variety of cultured pearls followed by a presentation concerning common enhancements and pricing considerations.
 The hands-on session is supported by a PowerPoint presentation featuring high quality images of certain characteristics useful for assessing overall grade.